Tholomé: History

-The cars
+Cars

 At the Motor Show in October 1919 the manufacture took a stand and presented an open topped two seater cyclecar that could be ordered with either a V2 7HP 750cc motor-bike engine or a 4-cylinder 10HP 900cc unit, subsequently also available with 1095cc.
 The four cylinder engines came from Ruby, another cyclecar manufacturer, located nearby: the smaller engines were supplied by the Train motorbike company.

 Customers specifying the larger engine were then given a choice between a 2-speed or a 5-speed manual transmission.

 An advertisement for the cars in 1920 described the cars, which came with open-topped “torpedo” style bodies with fashionably tapered “boat-deck” style rears, and featuring two seats, positioned one beside the other.
 Prices were given for “complete cars”, including a hood, a windscreen, lighting, a kit of tools and a spare wheel.
 The 750cc engine version was priced at 5,350 francs while the four cylinder engine cars were listed at 6,660 francs or 7,250 francs according to whether a two speed or five speed transmission was specified.